Spain's 16-year-old Lamine Yamal becomes youngest-ever scorer at European Championship

 MUNICH (AP) — Lamine Yamal became the youngest player ever to score at the European Championship when the 16-year-old netted a stunning goal for Spain in its European Championship semifinal 2-1 victory over France on Tuesday.

-The teenager will turn 17 on Saturday, one day before the final in Berlin against either England or the Netherlands.
+Yamal will turn 17 on Saturday, a day before the final in Berlin against either England or the Netherlands.

-“I only ask to win, win and win," he said, "I will celebrate my birthday in Germany with my team.”
+“I only ask to win, win and win," said Yamal, who was voted player of the match.
+"I will celebrate my birthday in Germany with my team.”

 Yamal is 16 years and 362 days old.
 The previous youngest scorer at a European Championship was Swiss player Johan Vonlanthen (18 years, 141 days), against France at Euro 2004.

 “We are very happy to reach the final.
-Now comes the most important part, winning the title," Yamal said.
+Now comes the most important part — winning the title," Yamal said.
 “We were in a difficult stretch after not expecting to concede so early.
 I just took the ball and wanted to put it right there.
-I am very happy.

 “I don’t try to think about it too much, just enjoy myself and help the team, and if it goes my way, then I am happy (for the goal) and for the win.”